epiusers-help/AutoDevCerts/InstallKinetic.md

 ### Add Kinetic Server

-Perform the usual steps in the installation guide.
-When you get to adding the Kinetic server.
-Make sure the name is the fully qualified server name, like dev-kinetic.teampti.dev.
+Continue with the usual steps in the Kinetic installation guide.
+When you get to adding the Kinetic server, make sure the name is the fully qualified server name, like dev-kinetic.teampti.dev.
 If it's just the server without the domain, go back and fix your DNS.

 ![Kinetic Server](images/kineticServer.png)